mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 Logging to shared memory may be appropriate if *log_info* and/or *log_debug* are enabled, as logging to a regular file may in that case cause performance degradation, due to the amount of data logged.
 However, as shared memory is a scarce resource, logging to shared memory should be used only temporarily and not regularly.

 Since *MaxScale* can log to both file and *syslog* an approach that provides maximum flexibility is to enable *syslog* and *log_to_shm*, and to disable *maxlog*.
-That way messages will normally be logged to *syslog*, but if there is something to investigate, *log_info* and *maxlog* can be enabled from *maxadmin* in which case informational messages will be logged to the *maxscale.log* file that resides in shared memory.
+That way messages will normally be logged to *syslog*, but if there is something to investigate, *log_info* and *maxlog* can be enabled from *maxadmin*, in which case informational messages will be logged to the *maxscale.log* file that resides in shared memory.

 By default, logging to shared memory is disabled.